wnka/nwstg/source/whatis/index.md

 We are a group of STG players located in the Pacific Northwest (primarily around the Seattle area).
-Although we are a fairly small group, we meet up regularly every week at our local arcade at [Full Tilt Ice Cream](http://www.yelp.com/biz/full-tilt-ice-cream-seattle-5) in Ballard.
+Although we are a fairly small group, we meet up regularly every week at our local arcade at [Full Tilt Ice Cream](/ft/) in Ballard.
 In addition we host larger meets usually once every month or two where we all get together to hang out, try new games, share strategies and hold friendly competitions.

-If you would like to learn more about the Northwest STG crew, we have a [Facebook page](https://www.facebook.com/groups/272373159478539/) which we use to chat STGs and organize events.
+If you would like to learn more about the Northwest STG crew, reach out to us on [Twitter](http://twitter.com/nwstg).
 In addition, we also have a [Twitch channel](http://twitch.tv/pdp80) where we have started to do streaming of our meets.
 We're all a friendly bunch of folks, so you're at all interested in STGs then we encourage you to participate with us, either by saying hi in person or by checking out our streams!